jis216/Deep-Leaning-Paper-Reading-Blogs/NLP/Language_Modeling/README.md

 -

 ## What is Language Modeling?
 Assume that we have a vocabulary V that is the set of all words in the language.
-We assume that V is a finites set.
-A sentence in the language is a sequence of words.
+For

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2MTA2MjQ3XX0=
+eyJoaXN0b3J5IjpbLTEyMDI4NDM0NzQsLTI2MTA2MjQ3XX0=
 -->